 Leonid Velekhov: Of course.
 We mentioned Vertinsky, you can recall another of my favorite, Pyotr Leshchenko.
 They, being great musicians, played in restaurants, sang in restaurants.
 Is it somehow shameful for a modern musician?
 Has this culture gone?

-Ian Maxine: Why?
-I speak, for example, at some venues like the same club of Makarevich, the stray dog jazz club in Novosibirsk, where people drink tables.
+Yang Maksin: Why?
+I perform, for example, at some venues like the same Makarevich club, the Stray Dog jazz club in Novosibirsk, where there are tables, people are drinking.